alexdrc00/Wisconsin-Breast-Cancer/README.md

-# Wisconsin Breast Cancer
+# Wisconsin Breast Cancer Prediction
 ## About
-<p align='justify'>We are going to use <a href=https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic>Wisconsin's Breast Cancer Diagnosis dataset</a>.The dataset has 569 samples and 32 variables.
+<p align='justify'>We are going to use <a href=https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic>Wisconsin's Breast Cancer Diagnosis dataset</a>.
+The dataset has 569 samples and 32 variables.
 These variables were obtained through the analysis of the characteristics of the cellular nuclei from digitized images of breast tissue samples acquired through fine needle aspiration [FNA] biopsy techniques.
 An example of two different images obtained through these techniques can be seen below, a benign case on the left and malign on the right. </p>

 <p align="center">
   <img src="imgs/FNA.png" alt="[FNA Images of both Benign and Malign cases">